-As part of New York State's \$113 million federal CSP grant award, NYSED may provide grant funds to all applicants who are issued a charter by the Board of Regents, except those applications affiliated with CMOs that have received federal CSP funds through the Charter Schools Program (CSP) Grants for and Expansion of High-Quality Charter Schools (CFDA 84.282M), since accessing both funding streams is not permitted by the U.S. Department of Education.
-All successful applicants may expect to receive a base amount of \$550,000 over the planning period and first two implementation years of the school's first charter term, contingent on the completion of additional grant-specific budget information and other requirements that will be requested from those applicants who are granted a charter.
-For reference, see CSP Planning and Implementation Grant.
+As part of New York State's 2018 \$95.5 million federal Charter Schools Program (CSP) grant award, NYSED may award CSP Planning and Implementation grants to all applicants who are issued a charter by the Board of Regents, except those applications affiliated with CMOs that have received federal CSP grants through the Charter Schools Program Grants for Replications and Expansion of High-Quality Charter Schools (CFDA 84.282M), since receipt of both grants is not permitted by the U.S. Department of Education.
+All successful applicants may expect to receive a base amount of \$1,000,000 over the planning period and first two implementation years of the school's first charter term, contingent on the completion of additional grant-specific budget information and other requirements that will be requested from those applicants who are issued a charter.
+For reference, see Funding Opportunities for Charter Schools.

 In addition, New York State encourages the development of high-quality charter schools that meet specific needs, especially those of educationally disadvantaged students, and will make available the award of significantly increased start-up funding amounts for such programs.
-NYSED may provide enhanced awards for charters schools that meet two types of incentive priorities:
+NYSED may provide enhanced awards for charters schools that meet one of two types of incentive priorities:

-- Underserved student populations priority: New York State will provide awards of up to \$625,000 total to those charter schools that, by the October Basic Education Data System (BEDS) student data reporting date in their first year of operation, have met one or more of the enrollment targets for students with disabilities, Multilingual Learners/English Language Learners, and economically disadvantaged students prescribed the by Board of Regents as required by §2852(9-b) of the Act. - 2.
-Authorizer program design priority: As part of the integrated charter authorization and grant review process, NYSED may provide awards of up to \$800,000 total to charter schools meet one or more program design priorities specified below.
-(Schools that meet more than one incentive priority may not receive more than \$800,000 of total CSP grant funding).
-Continuation funding at the enhanced incentive level during the implementation years of the 3-year start-up grant will be dependent on NYSED's assessment of the school's success in implementing the program design priority.
-Applications which meet one of the following program design priorities outlined below will be considered for the \$800,000 enhanced CSP funding level.
+- 1. Underserved student populations priority: New York State will provide awards of up to \$1,125,000 total to those charter schools that, by the October Basic Education Data System (BEDS) student data reporting date in their first year of operation, have met one or more of the enrollment targets for students with disabilities, English language learners, and economically disadvantaged students prescribed by the Board of Regents as required by \$2852(9-b) of the Act. - 2.
+Authorizer program design priority: As part of the integrated charter authorization and grant review process, NYSED may provide awards of up to \$1,250,000 total to charter schools that meet one or more program design priorities specified below.
+(Schools that meet more than one incentive priority may not receive more than \$1,250,000 of total CSP grant funding).
+Continuation funding at the enhanced incentive level during the implementation years of the Planning and Implementation grant will be dependent on NYSED's assessment of the school's success in implementing the program design priority.
+Applications which meet one of the following program design priorities outlined below will be considered for the \$1,250,000 enhanced CSP funding level.